Searching...

 This may be a large burden, especially if you or someone you care about is already dealing with a medical emergency or other urgent need.

-Explore all your options before you start fundraising, and look for options like Help Hope Live that provide the greatest possible protection for patients who engage in medical fundraising.
+Explore all your options before you start fundraising, and keep in mind that options like Help Hope Live provide the greatest possible protection for individuals and communities fundraising for medical expenses and related costs.

 At Help Hope Live, we believe that fundraising should be about community support, generosity, and meeting critical needs—not navigating the tax system.

-That’s why we manage all the funds raised in honor of our clients: to prevent those funds from becoming income or assets to our clients that may demand subsequent tax payments.
+That’s why we administer all the funds raised in honor of our clients: to help prevent those funds from becoming a tax burden to our clients or jeopardizing their asset-based benefits.

-Out of all the fundraising options available to you, from GoFundMe campaigns and cash apps, Help Hope Live is the only option that offers true relief and protection regarding tax obligations for individuals who need community support and secure financial assistance.
+Out of all the fundraising options available to you, from GoFundMe campaigns to payment apps, Help Hope Live is the only option that offers maximum relief and protection regarding tax obligations for individuals who need community support and financial assistance for medical costs.

 Always keep in mind that while we know our nonprofit inside and out, we are not tax professionals.